Oil slump, determined Draghi halts euro zone bond sell-off

 But brushing off concerns of the negative reaction, Draghi said on Friday the bank was ready to ease its policy further if needed to raise inflation back towards its target.

-Consumer prices in the euro zone are currently growing at only 0.1 percent year-on-year, while weaker-than-expected German industrial output data on Monday underlined other risks facing the bloc’s economy.
+Consumer prices in the euro zone are currently growing at 0.1 percent year-on-year.

 Federal Reserve Chair Janet Yellen has the evidence of U.S. labour market health she wanted in order to rates for the first time in a decade, but she may have a tougher time selling further hikes next year.